 Two Shared Campus examples are still going strong after over 40 years.
 The Madison Christian Community is a partnership between UCC and ELCA congregations in Madison, Wisconsin.
 Genesis of Ann Arbor (Michigan) is a partnership between an Episcopal church and a Jewish temple.
 Springhouse Ministry Center in Minneapolis is a newer example that involves three congregations Two of the congregations sold their outmoded buildings and invested the proceeds into remodeling the third building into a beautiful and highly functional church facility.

 David Raymond has personal experience with several partnerships like this and he conducted detailed case studies of two significant Twin Cities collaborations, one based on the Cluster Model and one using the Parish Model.
+He is currently a consultant with a shared campus partnership in Minneapolis.
 He has a passion for successful partnerships along with an awareness of some not-obvious pitfalls that these collaborations can face.